Best Term Life Insurance for Seniors in 2025

 Free.
 Simple.
 Secure.

-Term life insurance for seniors provides temporary coverage that pays a death benefit if you pass away during the policy’s term.
-Policies typically come in 10-, 15-, or 20-year lengths, depending on age at application.
-Maximum issue ages (maximum age to apply) vary by company, but most carriers limit new term policies between 70 and 75.
+Term life insurance pays a death benefit if you pass away during the policy's term.
+Policies come in 10, 15 or 20-year lengths.
+Most insurers limit new term policies to applicants between ages 70 and 75.

-Premiums rise with age, and health history plays a large role in approval.
-If you have chronic conditions or smoke, you'll probably have higher rates.
+Premiums rise with age, and your health history affects approval.
+Chronic conditions or smoking will increase your rates.

 calendar icon